courseonprogramminginc/CPP-Programs/README.md

 # CPP-Programs
-This repository contains the programs in C illustrated during the sessions.
+This repository contains some programs in C++ to understand most of the concepts of this language.

 ## Basics of C++